 In large saucepan bring water to boil, add a teaspoon of salt.
 Par-boil potatoes for about 15 min.
 Transfer in cool water for 5 min or so.
 Cut off potato eyes and shred or cut into batonnet.
 Season with melted butter, oil, salt and pepper.
 Mold potato mixture into patties and set aside.
 Heat up a frying pan, drizzle some olive and sear potato patties 7 min on each side.
 Season with salt and pepper.
 Keep warm in the oven until ready to serve.

 Have extra simmering water in a saucepan ready.
 In a narrow but tall cup, put all ingredients but the water and butter.
 When immersion blender is in, add hot water and begin to blend on high speed; pour hot butter (not clarified) in stream.
 Place the bottom of the cup in hot water 20/30 sec; do not stop the mixer – the internal temp of the sauce should reach 145ºF/63ºC.
 The sauce must not scramble.
 If it begins to scramble, remove from heat immediately and blend well.
 Rewarm and give an emulsion before serving.
-If made in larger quantity and only before serving, use a powerful blender to make the texture of the sauce even more silky.

 This method gives the most consistent results.
 Place yolks, chilled butter, cold wine or lemon juice, (no water though), salt, pepper and cayenne in a cryovac bag.
 Seal and cook sous-vide for 30 minutes at 145ºF/63ºC.